rails/actionpack-page_caching/README.md

 through your Rails stack, precisely.
 For example, content management systems like wikis have typically many pages that are a great fit for this approach, but account-based systems where people log in and manipulate their own data are often less likely candidates.
-As a use case you can check, the [application that gives credit to contributors to Ruby on Rails](https://contributors.rubyonrails.org/) makes heavy use of page caching.
+As a use case you can check, [Rails Contributors](https://contributors.rubyonrails.org/) makes heavy use of page caching.
 Its source code is [here](https://github.com/rails/rails-contributors).

 It is not all or nothing, though, in HTML cached pages JavaScript can still tweak details here and there dynamically as a trade-off.